harmishhk/zotero-citations/README.md

 **\[#citation-style\]: #cell**

 (in case you want Cell) on a line of its own, *before* any citations (as the style goes into effect after this).
 And make sure you have the style installed in Zotero.
-You can get the style identifier (and style) from the [Zotero Style Repository](https://www.zotero.org/styles); the style identifier is the last par of the url of the style.
+You can get the style identifier (and style) from the [Zotero Style Repository](https://www.zotero.org/styles); the style identifier is the last part of the url of the style.

 ## Caveat